 - Sprinkle your work surface lightly with cornstarch, potato starch, or tapioca starch/flour (they are the same thing).

 - Put about ⅓ of the dough on your work surface and roll it out as thin as you can get it.
-Whenever the dough seems a bit sticky on top, sprinkle on some cornstarch to keep it from sticking to the rolling pin.
+Coat lightly with cornstarch, then put a sheet of plastic wrap on top of the dough to keep the dough from sticking to your rolling pin.
+Whenever the dough seems a bit sticky on top, sprinkle on some cornstarch to keep it from sticking to the plastic wrap.

 - Cut the rolled out dough into squares about 6x6 inches.